erjosito/ansible-azure-lab/README.md

 You will probably be thinking that if the purpose of the exercise is creating a Web server, there are other quicker ways in Azure to do that, for example, using Web Apps.
 Please consider that we are using this as example, you could be running an Ansible playbook to do anything that Ansible supports, and that is a lot.

 **Step 1.** We will be using the example playbook that was downloaded from Github `~/Azure-Ansible-Examples/azure-playbooks/httpd.yml`.
-Additionally, we will be using the variable `vmname` in order to modify the &quot;hosts&quot; parameter of the playbook, that defines on which host (out of the ones returned by the dynamic inventory script) the playbook will be run.
+Additionally, we will be using the variable `vmname` in order to modify the `hosts` parameter of the playbook, that defines on which host (out of the ones returned by the dynamic inventory script) the playbook will be run.

 ```
-$ ansible-playbook -i ~/ansible/contrib/inventory/azure\_rm.py ~/Azure-Ansible-Examples/azure-playbooks/httpd.yml --extra-vars  &quot;vmname=19761013web01&quot;
+$ ansible-playbook -i ~/ansible/contrib/inventory/azure\_rm.py ~/Azure-Ansible-Examples/azure-playbooks/httpd.yml --extra-vars  'vmname=19761013web01'

 PLAY [Install Apache Web Server] ***********************************************